(a repeat from 2014)

-It is more than possible to believe in a "Jesus" who bears little or no resemblance to the glorious person declared by the Bible.
+It is more than possible to believe in a "Jesus" who bears little or no resemblance to the glorious Christ proclaimed by the Bible.
 In his second epistle to the Corinthians, the Apostle Paul speaks of those who preach "another Jesus" (II Corinthians 11:4).
 Thus, we must determine to know the true and living Lord Jesus Christ in the terms He set forth - "as the Scripture hath said."
-As we do, our innermost being becomes a reservoir and subsequently a fountain of flowing spiritual life for others.
+As we do, our innermost being becomes a fountain of flowing spiritual life.
 Conversely, if the Christ we know bears little or no resemblance to the Biblical Lord of Heaven, we will misrepresent Him to our world.

 This presents the ongoing challenge: are we thinking rightly - Biblically - about the Lord Jesus and His involved presence in our lives?
 No Christian is beyond the possibility of deception or distraction in this most vital of matters.
 We must seek to be as precisely accurate as possible in our understanding of His person and work.
 Who is Christ?
 What has He done for His Father's glory and our benefit?
 What is He doing?
-And what will He be doing forevermore?
-To the degree we walk in truth regarding these great questions of our existence will be the degree to which we possess the capacity to serve as the tributary for living waters to gush forth in abundance to our needy sphere of influence.
+And what will He do forevermore as the Son of the Father and the Savior of the church?
+To the degree we walk in truth regarding these great questions of our existence will be the degree to which we serve as the tributary for living waters to abundantly flow to our needy sphere of influence.
 The fish in our little pond, as it were, must see the Lord Jesus exemplified in our attitudes, demeanor, actions, and relationships.
 When opportunity arises to speak of Him, we must be ready to confess Christ as He truly is, again, "as the Scripture hath said."
-Such outpouring of life, deed, and word begins with our determination to trust the living Word of God in accordance with the written Word of God.
+Such outpouring of life, His life, begins with our determination to trust the living Word of God - the Lord Jesus - in accordance with the written Word of God - the Bible.
 "In Thy light shall we see light" (Psalm 36:9).